 - Monitoring Systems and Integrated Control Technologies – 5 awards

 - Machine Design and Ergonomics – 3 awards

 - Personal Protective Equipment – 3 awards

-Dust and Toxic Substance Control: Prevention of health risks due to generation of of dust or other toxic substances.
+Dust and Toxic Substance Control: Prevention of health risks due to generation of dust or other toxic substances.